LGFae/swww/README.md

-There are two main reasons that compelled me to make this, the first, that [oguri](https://github.com/vilhalmer/oguri) hasn't updated in over a year as I am writting this (02 Feb 2022), despite there being serious problems with excess of memory use while displaying certain gifs (see [this](https://github.com/vilhalmer/oguri/issues/38), for example).
+There are two main reasons that compelled me to make this, the first, that [oguri](https://github.com/vilhalmer/oguri) hasn't updated in over a year as I am writting this (02 Feb 2022), despite there being serious problems with excess of memory use while displaying certain gifs (see [this](https://github.com/vilhalmer/oguri/issues/38),for example).
 The best alternative I've found for oguri was [mpvpaper](https://github.com/GhostNaN/mpvpaper), but if felt like quite the overkill for my purposes.

 Comparing to `oguri`, `swww` uses less cpu power to animate once it has cached all the frames in the animation.
 It should also be **significantly** more